Notexe/dnext_maploader/README.md

 2. Extract and copy the files into the game's root directory.
 3. Copy `dnext_maploader.dll` into `\Descenders Next\BepInEx\plugins\`
 4. Copy custom maps into `\Descenders Next\Descenders Next_Data\CustomMaps\`
+5. Wait for a map to load fully in-game.
+6. Press F4 and click on one of the buttons to launch into a custom map.

 ## Making a map
 1. You will need Unity 2022.3.50f1 which you can get from [https://unity.com/releases/editor/whats-new/2022.3.50#installs](https://unity.com/releases/editor/whats-new/2022.3.50#installs)